lvh/icecap/doc/intro.md

 When the capability is revoked, future attempts to exercise it fail.

 Capabilities and their URLs are immutable.
 They are only ever in one of two states; extant or non-extant.
-This has the interesting side effect that whoever has a capability URL that's being used more than once, knows that it's going to do (more or less) the same thing that it did last time.

 # REST API v0